Single sign-on

 string

-Hash sha256 of the subscriber_id generated using your secret key
+Hashed value (Using sha256) of the subscriber_id generated using your single sign-on token

 Example implementation